Khirdalan: Economy

 The city spans 1,702 hectares and is home to more than 20 industrial enterprises.
-Khyrdalan has a well-developed education system, with 10 secondary schools, 12 kindergartens, a centralized library system, and a local history museum.
+Khirdalan has a well-developed education system, with 10 secondary schools, 12 kindergartens, a centralized library system, and a local history museum.
 The Absheron District Central Hospital is also located within the city.
-Public transportation includes bus lines 135 and 119, which connect Khyrdalan to Baku, and bus line 523, which operates between Khyrdalan and Sumgait.
+Public transportation includes bus lines 135 and 119, which connect Khirdalan to Baku, and bus line 523, which operates between Khirdalan and Sumgait.

 Transportation

-The Khyrdalan Railway Station, part of the Baku Suburban Railway, was first opened in 1952, and passenger services were expanded on September 12, 2015, with the launch of high-speed Baku-Khyrdalan-Sumgait train services.
+The Khirdalan Railway Station, part of the Baku Suburban Railway, was first opened in 1952, and passenger services were expanded on September 12, 2015, with the launch of high-speed Baku-Khyrdalan-Sumgait train services.